-You will also want to check out Google maps or a GPS to find out where the closest gas stations are located, as every rental company has a different policy for filling the gas tank.
+You will also want to check out Google Maps or a GPS to find out where the closest gas stations are, as every rental company has a different policy for filling the gas tank.

 PRO TIP: Save or program the closest gas station to the rental drop-off point in your GPS navigation unit before leaving for your trip.

 Rental car rates are often highest during peak summer and holiday periods.
 Renting a car for a full week instead of a long weekend can reduce your daily rate, lowering your cost from the car rental company.